TFlowGit/tf-ads-bpa/installation.md

 - The application runs on port 8080.
 All methods below preserve this.
 - The Vagrant method is intended for development only.
-If you intend to deploy the VM it creates to a production environment be sure to un-comment the `dnf update` command any apply any relevant hardening to the image.
+If you intend to deploy the VM it creates to a production environment be sure to un-comment the `dnf update` command and apply any relevant hardening to the image.
 - You will want to set up a reverse proxy server to provide the application on a standard HTTP and/or HTTPS port(s).